-Terms used to describe filling materials shall include only those set forth and defined in these regulations.
-Filling materials for which there is no term or definition herein may not be used until the term and definition have been approved by the department, and such term shall thereafter be used to describe such material on any tag affixed to an article, bale or package containing such material.
+Terms used to describe filling materials shall include only those set forth and defined [in these regulations] in the International Association of Bedding and Furniture Law Officials (IABFLO) "Classification and Terminology of Filling Materials" as from time to time amended.
+The terminology and definitions used by IABFLO can be found at http://iabflo.org.
+Filling materials for which [there is] IABFLO has no term or definition [herein] may not be used until the term and definition have been approved by the department or IABFLO, and such term shall thereafter be used to describe such material on any tag affixed to an article, bale or package containing such material.
+Terms set forth and defined by IABFLO shall apply unless a term is otherwise defined within section 21a-235-8(a) of the Regulations of Connecticut State Agencies.

-(a) General terms.
+(a) [General terms.]

-- (1) The word "colored" shall precede any terms used to designate a filling material, if such material has been artificially dyed or colored. - (2) In the terms used to describe feathers and/or down, the color of the material shall precede the term.
-If mixed colors are used, "colored" shall precede the descriptive term. - (3) The term "shredded clippings" means any material that has been made into fabric and subsequently cut up, torn up, broken up or ground up but which has not been run through a garnett machine.
-The name of the material need not be included in this term but, if included, shall be as stated. - (4) The term "garnetted clippings" means any material that has been shredded and further processed by passing through a garnett machine.
-The name of the material need not be included in this term but, if included, shall be as stated. - (5) The word "oily" shall precede any term used to designate a filling material, if such material contains more than five per cent oil.
+- (1) The word "colored" shall [precede] come before any terms used to designate a filling material, if such material has been artificially dyed or colored. - (2) In the terms used to describe feathers and/or down, the color of the material shall precede the term.
+If mixed colors are used, "colored" shall precede the descriptive term. - (3) The term "shredded clippings" means any material that has been made into fabric and subsequently cut up, torn up, broken up or ground up but which has not been run through a [garnett] Garnett machine.
+The name of the material need not be included in this term but, if included, shall be as stated. - (4) The term ["garnetted clippings"] "Garnetted clippings" means any material that has been shredded and further processed by passing through a [garnett] Garnett machine.
+The name of the material need not be included in this term but, if included, shall be as stated.

-- (6) The term "felt" or "batting" means fiber that has been carded in layers or sheets by a garnett or felting machine.
+- (5) The word "oily" shall precede any term used to designate a filling material, if such material contains more than five per cent oil. - (6) The term "felt" or "batting" means fiber that has been carded in layers or sheets by a [garnett] Garnett or [felting] Felting machine.
 The terms "felt" or "batting" by themselves shall not be used but shall be combined with the name of the material from which they are made.
-If the felt has been repicked, or consists of small pieces of scrap felt, or is not readily distinguishable from unfelted material, the term "felt" or "batting" shall not be included in the descriptive term. - (7) The word "napper" means the lint removed during the process of raising the face of a cloth and shall be preceded by the name of the textile fiber or fibers from which it is made. - (8) The presence of "down fiber" or "feather fiber" in excess of ten per cent shall be set forth on the tag, together with the kind, color and percentage. - (9) The terms "rubberized" or "resin treated" shall be combined with the required descriptive term only when each hair or fiber of the specified filling material has been thoroughly coated with the stated material, rubber or resin.
+If the felt has been repicked, or consists of small pieces of scrap felt, or is not readily distinguishable from unfelted material, the term "felt" or "batting" shall not be included in the descriptive term. - [(7) The word "napper" means the lint removed during the process of raising the face of a cloth and shall be preceded by the name of the textile fiber or fibers from which it is made.] - [(8)] (7) The presence of "down fiber" or "feather fiber" in excess of ten per cent shall be set forth on the tag, together with the kind, color and percentage. - [(9)] (8) The terms "rubberized" or "resin treated" shall be combined with the required descriptive term only when each hair or fiber of the specified filling material has been thoroughly coated with the stated material, rubber or resin.
 The terms "rubber coated" or "resin coated" shall be combined with the required descriptive term when the surface only of a filling material has been thoroughly coated with the stated material, rubber or resin.
-If a filling material pad is coated on one side only, the required descriptive term shall include the notation "(one side only)." - (10) The word "pad" shall be included in the descriptive term only when a hair or fiber filling material has been processed into pad forms.
+If a filling material pad is coated on one side only, the required descriptive term shall include the notation "(one side only)." - [(10)] (9) The word "pad" shall be included in the descriptive term only when a hair or fiber filling material has been processed into pad forms.